Body-Odor Fetish

 Overview

-Olfactophilia is a partialism (a fetish interest, sometimes classed among the paraphilias) centred on smell, and particularly on the natural body odors of a partner.
+Olfactophilia, also called osmolagnia, is a partialism (a fetish interest, sometimes classed among the paraphilias) in which smells and body odors are a primary source of sexual arousal.
 The attraction may settle on the scent of skin, hair, sweat, or worn garments, with the act of inhaling or being enveloped by a partner's smell itself eroticised.
-Because scent is a powerful and intimate channel of attraction for most people, mild forms shade seamlessly into ordinary sexuality; the interest is only clinically notable when it becomes a strongly preferred or necessary condition for arousal.
+Because scent is a powerful and intimate channel of attraction for most people, mild forms shade into ordinary sexuality; the interest is only clinically notable when it becomes a strongly preferred or necessary condition for arousal.
 This article traces the term's lineage, how the interest is expressed, the neuroscience that makes scent so charged, and how common it is.

 History & origins